How is Zeffy free?

 Begin with a clear, achievable fundraising target.
 Consider your specific needs, required funding, and timeline.
 For example, you might aim to raise $20,000 for shelter renovations within three months.

 Next, create a detailed budget.
 Account for venue costs, marketing expenses, supplies, decorations, and raffle software fees.
-(Unless your nonprofit organization is using Zeffy, the 100% free online raffle platform)
+(Unless your nonprofit organization is using Zeffy, the 100% free online raffle platform — trusted by 100,000+ nonprofits and used to raise over $2 billion for charitable causes.)

 2. Assemble an auction committee